wolson1274/haven-links/README.md

 ## Support

-For technical support or feature requests, please contact the Haven Bible App development team.
+For technical support or feature requests, please contact the Haven App development team.